- Product Design & Engineering

 “We looked at routers for eight years,” says Lewis Stewart, co-founder of Brannen Millwork.
 His desk overlooks the manufacturing floor at Brannen Millwork, and probably not coincidentally.
 It affords him a bird’s-eye view of the company’s two Routech Record CNC routers.

-“The software just wasn’t there,” he continues.
-“They had it for the cabinet industry, but it wouldn’t work for us.
-Until I found QuickCAM, where I could take what I already had going in spreadsheets and incorporate that, it just wasn’t going to make sense,” he says.
-Stewart says the software, marketed in the United States and Europe by CADCode, was the primary factor in the door manufacturer’s decision to join the CNC revolution.
-“I went with CADCode because we were already sort of spreadsheet oriented, and we used our spreadsheets to quote parts lists,” he explains.
+Until he found CADCode, “The software just wasn’t there,” he continues.
+“They had it for the cabinet industry, but it wouldn’t work for us, where I could take what I already had going in spreadsheets and incorporate that, it just wasn’t going to make sense,” he says.
+Stewart says the CADCode software was the primary factor in the door manufacturer’s decision to join the CNC revolution.
+“I went with CADCode because we were already...spreadsheet oriented, and we used our spreadsheets to quote parts lists,” he explains.

-“QuickCAM was originally set up for the cabinet industry, and it has a lot of stuff that would be really great if I were in the cabinet industry.
-But I’m not, so it’s worthless to me.
-But,” he quickly adds, opening a spreadsheet in Microsoft Excel, “I can go over here and choose a product.
+Opening a customized spreadsheet in Microsoft Excel, “I can go over here and choose a product.
 “Say I need to build a panel door.
 In there I’ve got five panel, equal panel, four- and six-panel.
 And I put in the height and the width and then I can tell it how many panels wide, tall, and then my stiles, I’ve set them up as variables, top rail, bottom rail, lock rail, profiles,” he continues, entering numbers into the spreadsheet denoting his choices.

-A double click or two, and he’s run the Excel sheet into QuickCAM.
 Now I’m going to run it in CADCode,” he says, with a couple more clicks.
-"What QuickCAM does is, it’s a macro,” he says.
+The spreadsheet contains macros that collects the data.
 “If I have 36 panel doors, all different sizes, it will just keep re-reading it with those variables and collect that all as one package.
 Then it will send it to CADCode, and it will process it.”

 Stewart demonstrates, and within two minutes he has programmed three frame-and-panel doors.
 A minute later, he has added an arch-top door with a glass insert to the package.
 Brannen Millwork purchased its first CNC router last April.
 So sold on the possibilities was Stewart, the company’s production manager, that another was bought just a half-year later.
 “When I got into this, I didn’t understand that really, what are you doing when you program a router?
 All you’re looking for is a set of coordinates” he says.